jimburton/sudoku/README.md

 any :: (a -> Bool) -> [a] -> Bool  -- Some element satisfies the property?
 ```

-Try to minimize the use of IO instructions and do as much work as
+You should minimize the use of IO actions and do as much work as
 possible using pure functions.
 For example, this program

 ```haskell